10 perfect things to say on a first date

 4. Where to?

 Spontaneity can really help people to begin to feel at ease.
-By arriving with a set of possible places to go, you can let your date choose.
+By arriving with a set of possible first date idea places, you can let your date choose.
 This allows you to find out what they like to do and provides plenty to talk about in those first few awkward moments.

 5. Where do you feel most relaxed?